mpv-player/mpv/DOCS/man/input.rst

 ``seekable``
     Return whether it's generally possible to seek in the current file.

+``playback-abort``
+    Return whether playback is stopped or is to be stopped.
+(Useful in obscure situations like during ``on_load`` hook processing, when the user can stop playback, but the script has to explicitly end processing.)

 ``osd-sym-cc``
     Inserts the current OSD symbol as opaque OSD control code (cc).
 This makes sense only with the ``show_text`` command or options which set OSD messages.